Isle of Wight Guru

 Places to visit via bus include:

 • Yarmouth itself is not a large town at all.
 If you're looking for the town centre then you are probably standing in it.
 However, it's pretty and it does have a few different places to eat and some nice walks around the harbour and along the coast.
 I certainly wouldn't spend the whole day there, but it'll fill an hour of pottering about.
+You can hire bicycles from Wight Cycle Hire, which is next to a former railway line that is now a cycle track.

-• Colwell and Totland are both nice beaches which are on a bus route.
+• Colwell and Totland are both nice beaches that are on a bus route.
 You can walk between them in about 20 minutes via the seawall.
 They've both got restaurants on the seafront called The Hut and The Waterfront.
 If you're visiting at a quieter time of year, I would check opening hours etc.

-See our West Wight days out guide for more ideas
+See our West Wight days out guide for more ideas.

 Tennyson Down on the Isle of Wight